miracle2k/py-androidbuild/README.rst

 	apk = project.build()
 	apk.sign('keystore', 'alias', 'name')
 	apk.align()

+For render script you don't need to configure anything, it will auto detect renderscript files and run build

 When you set ndk_dir in ``AndroidProject``, it will automatically setup the project for native build